 Ray Pye is out in the woods with his best friends Tim Bess and Jennifer Fitch when he comes across two girls naked.
 He shoots at the girls with a rifle, killing one and leaving the other in a coma.
 Four years later, the surviving girl dies.
 The crime remains unsolved by the local police, although Ray is their only suspect.
 Ray works in his mother’s motel.
 He is greatly concerned with his image, hits on every girl he comes across and controls his sometimes lover Jennifer with bursts of violent anger.
 He then becomes involved with rich girl Katherine Wallace.
 At the same time, police detective Charlie Schilling manipulates both Jennifer and Tim in an effort to obtain a confession.
 A confluence of these events builds towards an eruption of violence.

 The Lost was the debut feature film from writer/director Chris Sivertson, whom we are probably going to hear a good deal more from soon.
 After emerging from film school, Sivertson worked on various industry projects – co-directing the slasher film All Cheerleaders Die (2001) with Lucky McKee, editing May (2002) for McKee (who appears as a producer here), writing the low-budget Barbarian (2003) for Roger Corman and co-directing the Making Of featurette for Tobe Hooper’s Toolbox Murders (2003).
-Since The Lost, Sivertson directed the publicly lambasted Lindsay Lohan twin psycho-thriller I Know Who Killed Me (2007), the horror film Don’t Wake Mommy (2015), co-directed a remake of All Cheerleaders Die (2013) again with Lucky McKee, and directed the stalker film Heartthrob (2017) and the thriller Last Night (2018), as well as wrote wrote the script for the horror films Wicked Lake (2008), Deadly Switch (2018), Kindred Spirits (2019) and Murder-in-Law (2019), plus acted as a producer on The Absent (2011).
+Since The Lost, Sivertson directed the publicly lambasted Lindsay Lohan twin psycho-thriller I Know Who Killed Me (2007), the horror film Don’t Wake Mommy (2015), co-directed a remake of All Cheerleaders Die (2013) again with Lucky McKee, and directed the stalker film Heartthrob (2017), the thriller Last Night (2018) and the horror film Monstrous (2022), as well as wrote wrote the script for the horror films Wicked Lake (2008), Deadly Switch (2018), Kindred Spirits (2019) and Murder-in-Law (2019), plus acted as a producer on The Absent (2011).